Rutts07/AAD-Project-2020114008/README.md

 - [x] Phase 2 - (Completed : Oct 22nd)
   - Selecting / refining the examples for each paradigm

-  - Currently I have two examples for each paradigm :
+  - Currently I have the following examples for each paradigm :
     - [x] Divide and conquer : Merge sort
     - [x] Greedy strategy : Selection sort
     - [x] Dynamic Programming : Nth Fibonacci number using DP, Insertion sort